jparceno

 Welcome!

-This page started through the sponsorship of the Pildera 2 Southern Baptist Church Young Professionals Ministry in 2020.
-Today, this site continues to offer various theological articles, academic blogs, book reviews, sermons, bible study lessons, and more.
+This page started in 2020 through the sponsorship of the Pildera 2 Southern Baptist Church Young Professionals Ministry.
+Today, it continues to offer various theological articles, academic blogs, book reviews, book summaries, sermons, Bible study lessons, and more.

 Recent Posts: